ricardoquesada/unijoysticle2/docs/user_guide.md

 ## Soldering the kit

 All components are through-hole.
-The only components that have polarity are the LEDs and the diode.
+The only components that have polarity are the LEDs and the diodes.
 See graphic for reference:

 ![Solering the kit](https://lh3.googleusercontent.com/OeZOaFWiLGXJBIcYT9sOwVjyqbsDSZoijTJW9cbUNGYfc9TbIJVF53CqkWTVfTdlYQfp77WaFv4bsRyZmPLXDquYdG8hyqrcCCb6tOtwiuIDGkAcJAjTXWARg1gh9Owzy4crkM6BMhQ=-no)